-Let $ (M, \CC)$ be a GC manifold.
-The investigations in the present section are local in nature, so the manifold $M$ can be identified with an open set in $\R^n$ with coordinates $(x^1, \ldots, x^n)$.
-In fact, we will work on a small neighbourhood of a fixed point $p$.
+Let $(M, \mathcal{C})$ be a GC manifold.
+The investigations in the present section are local in nature, so the manifold $M$ can be identified with an open set in $\mathbb{R}^n$ with coordinates $(x^1, \ldots, x^n)$.
+In fact, we will work on a small neighborhood of a fixed point $p$.

-So far, we have studied the situation where a component of $\CC_p$ is a circle, and proved 1-rigidity in this case.
+So far, we have studied the situation where a component of $\mathcal{C}_p$ is a circle, and proved 1-rigidity in this case.

-So we will now consider the opposite situation where all components of $\CC_p$ are injective images of $\R$.
-We choose one component and analyze $\CC$ around it.
-The projection $\pi$ is not necessarily a locally trivial fibration, but restricting to a small neighbourhood of $p$ (that we we still denote $M$), any neighbourhood of a bounded arc of $\CC_p$ can be parameterized by a map
+So we will now consider the opposite situation where all components of $ \mathcal{C}_{p}$ are injective images of $\mathbb{R}$.
+We choose one component and analyze $\mathcal{C}$ around it.
+The projection $\pi $ is not necessarily a locally trivial fibration, but restricting to a small neighborhood of $p$ (that we will still denote $M$), any neighbourhood of a bounded arc of $\mathcal{C}_{p}$ can be parameterized by a map

-where $I $ is a bounded interval of $\R$.
-We can also assume that $r \to J(x, r)$ is an arc length parameterization, for any $x$, although we do not need it.
+where $I$ is a bounded interval of $\mathbb{R}$.
+We can also assume that $ r\rightarrow J(x,r)$ is an arc length parameterization, for any $x$, although we do not need it.
 So locally,